adityachaudhari24/Build-a-Large-Language-Model-From-Scratch---book-notes-and-experiments/README.md

 <details>
 <summary>🎯Q. LLMs vs Earlier NLP</summary>

-- **LLMs** are transformer-based deep models trained on massive text corpora, delivering broad, context-aware language abilities.
-However, their "understanding" refers to producing coherent, relevant text—not human-level consciousness.
+- **LLMs (Large Language Models)** are transformer-based deep learning models trained on massive text datasets.
+They excel at generating context-aware, coherent text but lack human-level consciousness.
+- **Earlier NLP Models** relied on:
-- Unlike earlier NLP models, which relied on handcrafted rules or simpler models for narrow tasks (e.g., spam detection, translation), LLMs are versatile and excel at complex understanding and generation.
+  - Handcrafted rules or simpler algorithms for narrow tasks (e.g., spam detection, translation).
-- Earlier models focused on categorization and pattern recognition but struggled with nuanced tasks.
-LLMs, powered by `transformers and vast datasets, represent a paradigm shift in NLP`, making it more capable and flexible.
+  - Focused on pattern recognition and categorization but struggled with nuanced, complex tasks.
+- **Key Difference**: LLMs, powered by `transformers` and `large datasets`, represent a paradigm shift.
+They are versatile and capable of handling complex language understanding and generation tasks.

-⭐ **Key Takeaway**: Transformers and massive datasets have fundamentally transformed NLP. ⭐
+⭐ **Takeaway**: Transformers and massive datasets have revolutionized NLP, making it more flexible and powerful. ⭐
 </details>

 <details>
 <summary>🎯Q. What is an LLM </summary>

-- An LLM is a neural network designed to understand, generate, and respond to human-like text.
+- An LLM is a ⭐neural network⭐ designed to understand, generate, and respond to human-like text.
 - Models like this often have tens or even hundreds of billions of parameters, which are the adjustable weights in the network that are optimized during training to predict the next word in a sequence.
 - The “large” in “large language model” refers to both the model’s size in terms of parameters and the immense dataset on which it’s trained.
 - Think of `parameters` as the number of knobs you can turn to adjust the model's behavior, and `training data` is like the vast library of books and articles the model reads to learn language patterns.